lotov/lcode3d/docs/tour/deposition.rst

    is calculated and, finally,
    deposited on a grid in a 3x3 cell square with ``i``, ``j`` as its center according to the weights calculated by :func:`weights`.
+   Finally, the `ion background density <../tour/background_ions>` is added to the resulting array.

    The strange incantation at the top and the need to modify the output arrays instead of returning them